 If you are working on a project that requires a lot of discussions and synchronous collaboration, try to choose someone who is working in a timezone with significant overlap to yours.
 You want to make sure that you can schedule calls and work with them easily.

-On the other hand, if you are working on a project that is waterfall in nature, and needs continuous uptime within your team, then having freelancers in different timezones can be extremely beneficial.
-This ensures there is continuity in your work, and gives your team a good momentum because there will be progress every time someone starts their workday.
+On the other hand, working with freelancers in different timezones can be extremely beneficial in certain cases.
+For example, if you are working on a project that is waterfall in nature and needs continuous uptime within your team.
+This ensures there is continuity in your work, and gives your team a good momentum.
+There will be progress every time someone starts their workday.
 Despite that, make sure you still have 1-2 hours of overlaps in everyone’s time for that catch up meetings to align everyone on the project.

 7. Choose a freelancer that is digitally-savvy